Nectarine and Chilli Jam

 1 finely chopped fresh thin long red pepper

 In a pot, place the prepared nectarines roughly chopped.
 Include the kernel/seed.

 Pour the sugar over it.

-Bring it to a boil and let it cook for 20 to 30 minutes until its the correct consistency you desire.
+Bring it to a boil and let it cook for 20 to 30 minutes until it reaches the correct consistency you desire.

 Fill in sterilised jars.
-Cool and seal.
+Allow it to cool before sealing.
 Refrigerate.

-If the nectarines are not fully ripe you may need to blanch them for a few minutes to peel the skin off easily.
+If the nectarines are not fully ripe, you may need to blanch them for a few minutes to get the skin off easily.

-To check if the jam is thick drop a teaspoon of jam on a small plate.
+To check if the jam is thick, drop a teaspoon of jam on a small plate.
 Cool.
 Push it with a finger and the wrinkles will show you the thickness.
-It will get slightly thicker as it stays in refrigerator.
+It will get slightly thicker as it stays in the refrigerator.

 Photo Courtesy Shamineh M